SainsburyWellcomeCentre/aeon_mecha/aeon/dj_pipeline/docs/PIPELINE_LOCAL_DEPLOYMENT.md

 ### Installation Instructions

-In order to run the pipeline, follow the instruction to install this codebase in the "Local set-up" section
+In order to run the pipeline, follow the instruction to install this codebase in the [Local set-up](../../../README.md#local-set-up) section

 ### Configuration Instructions